 Richard Myers, a MED professor of neurology and the author of more than 250 papers, says his funding “came to a screeching halt” in 2008.
 On those rare occasions when he is funded, he says, the money is likely to be reduced year after year until he ends up with just over half of what he requested.
 “I know what good science is,” says Myers.
 “And that compromises the science.”

 Gloria Waters, vice president and associate provost for research, says finding funding sources other than the federal government has become “a top priority” of the University.
-In spring 2014, Waters’ office launched a series of workshops designed to help researchers with such things as Humanities Proposal Writing and Working with Federal Agencies.
+Last spring, Waters’ office launched a series of workshops designed to help researchers with such things as Humanities Proposal Writing and Working with Federal Agencies.
 Every one, she says, was “extremely-well attended,” so well-attended that her office recently ramped up the program to include eight events per semester.

 At BU, whose researchers study an enormous range of subjects, from the birth of frogs to the birth of planets, about 80 percent of the roughly $350 million for sponsored research received in FY 2014 (down from a 2010 peak of $407 million) came directly from the federal government, and another 10 percent originated in government grants and came to BU through other institutions, such as Harvard or MIT.
 About 45 percent of that money went to researchers at MED, where, according to Karen Antman, MED dean and Medical Campus provost, funding anxiety is at an all-time high.
 Antman says grants to the Medical Campus dropped $30 million in 2013 because of sequestration, although the money bounced back in 2014 when sequestration was put on hold.
 “These types of fluxes in research budgets produce a lot stress for faculty,” she says.